fedeoliv/kubernetes-devops/README.md

 }
 ```

-Terraform execution plan is a convenient way to check whether the set of infrastructure changes matches your expectations without making any changes to real resources or to the state.
-Run the following command:

-    terraform plan -out "out.plan"

-Then apply the execution plan and wait for the AKS to be completed:
+Run the following command to start the execution plan and wait for the AKS to be completed:

-    terraform apply "out.plan"
+    terraform apply